MMA-HHG/MMA/README.md

 ## Execution pipeline
 The model consists of three main jobs: 1) CUPRAD for the laser pulse propagation; 2) TDSE for the microscopic response, and 3) the Hankel transform for the far-field XUV distribution.
 There are some further auxiliary tasks in the pipeline:
 1) CUPRAD pre-processor (`$CUPRAD_BUILD/make_start.e`),
+    * The pre-processor requires 4 entries from the standard input, the first is the name of the hdf5-input file, resting three for testing purposes and should be set to 0 (will be changed/removed in a further release).
+The name of the file then stored in `msg.tmp`, which tranfers it through the execution pipeline.
 2) the main MPI CUPRAD job (`$CUPRAD_BUILD/cuprad.e`),
     * The design of the code requires the number of MPI processes to be a power of 2,
 3) adjusting the TDSE parameters to the real number of steps in $z$ (`$TDSE_1D_PYTHON/prepare_TDSE_Nz.py`),